 Halloween is just a few days away which means it’s time to decide what character to be.
-After deciding what look or character you want to be whether it be a scary vampire face, a psycho clown, or an angelic fairy face, you want to use products that are going to be the “kindest” to remove or are the best for your skin.
-Knowing what products you are going to use will help in what products you decide to remove it.
+After deciding what look or character you want to be whether it be a scary vampire face, a psycho clown, or an angelic fairy face you want to use products that are going to be the “kindest” to remove or are the best for your skin.
+Knowing what products you are going to use will help in what products you decide to use to remove it.
 After applying face makeup to a clean dry face, applying a skin barrier product like Derma Shield (comes in mousse form with various sizes; 500 ml mousse being the most popular size as well as in a lotion form) can protect your skin from face and body makeup products that can stain or irritate it while giving it moisturizing and soothing properties that lasts up to 4 hours even after repeated washings.
 It also comes in makeup remover professional cream form which is loved by many stage makeup artists as well) can protect your face (says Broadway makeup artist Angelina Avellone on “Beauty Tips” in The Huffington Post).

 Many face painting and face makeup products can also be really greasy or contain things such as adhesives, glitter, prosthetic facial hair, or liquid latex, etc…, while also containing high pigmentation that leaves stains and can be difficult to remove.
 Don’t rip the materials off of your face which can only cause more irritation and damage to skin.
 Using olive oil, coconut oil, or almond oil (no baby oil!) can be used with a Q-tip to loosen and remove latex, facial hair prosthetics, spirit gum, and other materials easier.
 For false eyelashes and eye makeup there are eye makeup remover products (that won’t leave you with that dreaded “foggy” eye) such as Lancôme’s “Effacil Gentle Eye Makeup Remover” which is a great one (and my personal favorite) and Maybelline Flash Cleanser Eye Makeup Remover is good too.